 Endowed & Major Gifts

 - Unrestricted gifts can be made to the General Endowment, a critical source of support for King.
-Interest on the General Endowment ensures our ability to sustain the financial strength of our School, evolving and growing as needed.
+Board designated General Endowment ensures our ability to sustain the financial strength of our School, evolving and growing as needed.
 It also allows us to meet unforeseen opportunities and challenges should they arise.

 - Gifts can be used to establish a new named fund within our Family of Funds, with terms specifying how the income shall be used established by the donor.
 Establishing a new endowed fund requires a $150,000 minimum donation and can be done through outright and multi-year gifts, gifts of stock, or bequests.

 - Gifts can be made to any one of our existing Family of Funds should there be one that reflects your philanthropic interests.
 A list of our currently existing funds can be found below.*